Mobile Army Surgical Hospital: World War I

-A precursor to MASH units, the American Expeditionary Force Mobile Hospital No. 1 was established following the example of the French military automobile-chirurgical units shortly after the American entry to the war.
+A precursor to MASH units, the American Expeditionary Force Mobile Hospital No. 1 was established, following the example of the French military automobile-chirurgical units shortly after the American entry to the war.

 World War II

 Principles for a mobile medical unit and their implementation were established through trial and error in the dental field during World War II by Major Vincent P. Marran, a medic in the United States Third Army.
 The effectiveness of his efforts were widely admired and supported by the command structure, but no formal designation was established.
-The first trials for what would become MASH Units were established by the U.S. Army during World War II.
+The first trials for what would become MASH units were established by the U.S. Army during World War II.
 The necessity for the U.S. Army to have more convenient treatment centers was shown by the long logistics of the stretched out supply lines during World War II.
-These units were known as "Auxiliary Surgical Groups" and would care for the wounded much closer than permanent hospitals, making them essentially hospitals.
-In the early 1940s Colonel Michael DeBakey and another medical professional were selected to give recommendations on how to provide surgical care for the U.S. Army.
+These units were known as "Auxiliary Surgical Groups" and would care for the wounded much closer than permanent hospitals, making them hospitals.
+In the early 1940s, Colonel Michael DeBakey and his colleague were selected to give recommendations on how to provide surgical care for the U.S. Army.
 The result was the ASG.
 Although these units were very inexperienced, they were incredibly effective resulting in five ASG units being created in 1943; this resulted in the ASG units being able to move along with the U.S. Army units located in Italy and was the basis in which MASH would directly come from.